Nick Pratto Player Props: Royals vs. Rays

 Nick Pratto At The Plate

-- Pratto has picked up a hit in 64.0% of his 50 games this year, with more than one hit in 24.0% of them.
+- Pratto has picked up a hit in 33 of 51 games this year, with multiple hits 12 times.

-- Pratto has had at least one RBI in 24.0% of his games this year (12 of 50), with more than one RBI five times (10.0%).
-He has also accounted for three or more of his team's runs in two contests.
+- Pratto has driven in a run in 13 games this season (25.5%), including five games with more than one RBI (9.8%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.